Listen to This Post

-It is our experience talking to customers they previously encountered a lead farming site that it caused them to have a bad experience that they would have avoided.
+It is our experience talking to customers that have encountered a lead farming site, that it was a bad experience that they would have avoided if they could.

-Although they don't operate as an auto transport scam, they are the cause of scam companies soliciting you that buy the leads form them.
-Many customers find the experience frustrating and exhausting to be bombarded with aggressive sales calls.
+Although lead farming sites don't operate as an auto transport scam persay, they are the cause of scam companies soliciting you that buy the leads form them.
+Many customers find the experience frustrating and exhausting as they are bombarded with aggressive sales calls and SMS messages.

 Check reviews and ratings before entering any information to ship a car.
 Even the best car shipping companies don't have perfect reviews.
 However, don't waste your time getting a quote ship your car that is fantastic if the reviews are on the floor.
 Reviews are key in this industry.
 This is because its only way one can protect themselves aside from the basic consumer protection laws that exist.

 You can easily check with the Better Business Bureau (BBB) and the Federal Motor Safety Carrier Administration (FMCSA) if there are any complaints filed.